Background pattern

 If You Take More Vildagliptina Alter Than You Should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.

 If You Forget to Take Vildagliptina Alter

 If you forget to take a dose of this medication, take it as soon as you remember.
 Then take the next dose at your usual time.
-If it is almost time for your next dose, skip the missed dose.
+If it is almost time for the next dose, skip the missed dose.
 Do not take a double dose to make up for the missed doses.

-If You Interrupt Treatment with Vildagliptina Alter
+If You Stop Taking Vildagliptina Alter

 Do not stop taking vildagliptina unless your doctor tells you to.
 If you have doubts about the duration of treatment with vildagliptina, consult your doctor.